RTEMS/rtems-docs/shell/rtems_specific_commands.rst

 .. index:: CONFIGURE_SHELL_NO_COMMAND_STACKUSE
 .. index:: CONFIGURE_SHELL_COMMAND_STACKUSE

 This command is included in the default shell command set.
-When building a custom command set, define``CONFIGURE_SHELL_COMMAND_STACKUSE`` to have this command included.
+When building a custom command set, define ``CONFIGURE_SHELL_COMMAND_STACKUSE`` to have this command included.

 This command can be excluded from the shell command set by defining ``CONFIGURE_SHELL_NO_COMMAND_STACKUSE`` when all shell commands have been configured.

 **PROGRAMMING INFORMATION:**

 .. index:: rtems_shell_rtems_main_stackuse

 The ``stackuse`` is implemented by a C language function which has the following prototype:

 .. code:: c

     int rtems_shell_rtems_main_stackuse(
         int    argc,
-    char \**argv
+        char **argv
     );

 The configuration structure for the ``stackuse`` has the following prototype:

 .. code:: c

     extern rtems_shell_cmd_t rtems_shell_STACKUSE_Command;

+.. _perioduse:

 perioduse - print or reset per period usage
 -------------------------------------------